“Safety is a proxy for performance.”

 At Hunt, we believe if you see something, say something.

 Stop Work Authority is a program embedded into Hunt’s safety management culture.
-It provides any employee, contractor, or visitor the ability to stop the work if they see something unsafe.
+It provides any employee, contractor, or visitor with the ability to stop the work if they see something unsafe.

 Employees and contractors are required to report all incidents involving injury, environmental impact, property loss, or near-miss events.
 Incident Reporting and Investigation is submitted to our Management System (MS) and is standardized across the organization as part of the ongoing MS development and rollout.